netdata/netdata/database/README.md

 By default `[db].update every = 1` and `[db].retention = 3600`.
 This gives you an hour of data with per second updates.

 If you set `[db].update every = 2` and `[db].retention = 1800`, you will still have an hour of data, but collected once every 2 seconds.
 This will **cut in half** both CPU and RAM resources consumed by Netdata.
-Of course experiment a bit.
+Of course experiment a bit to find the right setting.
 On very weak devices you might have to use `[db].update every = 5` and `[db].retention = 720` (still 1 hour of data, but
 1/5 of the CPU and RAM resources).

-You can also disable [data collection plugins](/collectors/README.md) you don't need.
+You can also disable [data collection plugins](/collectors/README.md) that you don't need.
 Disabling such plugins will also free both CPU and RAM resources.

 ## Memory optimizations